HistoryThis section has been translated automatically.

 Acute therapy (adults and children):

-- Icatibant (Firazyr®) is a synthetic decapeptide (protein fragment) approved by the EMA for the symptomatic treatment of acute attacks of hereditary angioedema in adults with C1 esterase inhibitor deficiency.
-This peptide is the most potent antagonist of the bradykinin B2 receptor to date and is offered as a pre-filled syringe for subcutaneous injection (recommended dose: 30 mg s.c.).
-Cave!
+- Icatibant (Firazyr®) is a synthetically produced decapeptide (protein fragment) approved by the EMA for the symptomatic treatment of acute attacks of hereditary angioedema in adults with C1 esterase inhibitor deficiency.
+This peptide is the most potent antagonist of the bradykinin B2 receptor to date and is available as a pre-filled syringe for subcutaneous injection (recommended dose: 30 mg s.c.).
+Caution.
 Inflammatory reactions at the injection site should be noted (redness, swelling, itching, pain).

-- Fresh plasma infusions, frozen plasma (500 ml), and lyophilized, coagulating human plasma.
+- Fresh plasma infusions, frozen plasma (500 ml), and lyophilized, clotting-active human plasma.

-- Antifibrinolytic agents: Second choice are antifibrinolytic agents (therapeutic success presumably by inhibition of plasma activation): tranexamic acid (e.g. ugurol) 1.5-2.0 g/day i.v. or epsilon-aminocaproic acid (e.g. Amicar) 8-10 g/day i.v. under close coagulation control.
-Complications of these drugs are thrombembolic events, myositis and peliosis hepatis.
+- Antifibrinolytics: Antifibrinolytics are the second choice (therapeutic success presumably through inhibition of plasmin activation): tranexamic acid (e.g. Ugurol) 1.5-2.0 g/day i.v. or epsilon-aminocaproic acid (e.g. Amicar) 8-10 g/day i.v. under close coagulation control.
+Complications of these drugs are thromboembolism, myositis and peliosis hepatis.

 Drugs not yet approved in Europe:

-- Ecallantid: A genetically engineered biopharmaceutical consisting of 60 amino acids which acts as an inhibitor of the enzyme kallikrein.
-In a clinical study (EDEMA3) involving 36 patients with hereditary angioedema, Ecallantid performed better than placebo.
-A further study of 255 patients is available.
+- Ecallantide: A genetically engineered biopharmaceutical consisting of 60 amino acids, effective as an inhibitor of the enzyme kallikrein.
+In a clinical trial (EDEMA3) of 36 patients with hereditary angioedema, ecallantide performed better than placebo.
+Another study of 255 patients is available.

-- Rhucin (recombinant C1-INH) is a C1 inhibitor derived from transgenic rabbits using recombinant DNA technology, which is intended to compensate for the lack of C1-INH (analogous mechanism of action to Berinert).
-So far not approved.
+- Rhucin (recombinant C1-INH) is a C1 inhibitor derived from transgenic rabbits by recombinant DNA technology to compensate for C1-INH deficiency (analogous mechanism of action to Berinert).
+Not approved to date.

 - Ecallantide (trade name Kalbitor; highly specific kallikrein inhibitor).
-Recognition as orphan drug in Europe.
+Orphan drug designation in Europe.

 Long-term therapy (> 1 episode/month; therapy of acute attacks not sufficiently effective/available):

-- Progestins: In type III patients, prophylaxis with progesterone may be successful.
+- Progestogens: In type III, prophylaxis with progesterone may be successful.